soner-boztas/installforge-docs/docs/faq/index.md

+---
+hide:
+  - navigation
+  - toc
+---

 # Frequently Asked Questions

 ??? question "Are there any costs associated with using InstallForge?"

     No!
 InstallForge is free to use.
+An exception applies only if you want to use Visual Update for commercial purposes.
+    In this case, you must acquire a valid Visual Update Pro license.
+You can find more information about the Visual Update use terms in the [Visual Update License](https://docs.visualupdate.net/license).

 ??? question "Do setup packages created with InstallForge depend on any runtime environment (such as .NET)?"